Freedom & Prosperity Agenda Freedom & Prosperity Agenda

 .

-A coalition of Virginia citizen groups and legislators came together to introduce the Freedom & Prosperity Agenda — a citizens’ agenda for better state government that protects the properties, incomes, and futures of all Virginians.
-These 12 planks were proposed as legislation in a multi-year effort to shift power from the government back to its rightful owners — the people.
+A coalition of Virginia citizen groups and legislators came together to introduce the Freedom & Prosperity Agenda — a citizens’ agenda for better state government that protects the time, labor, income, and property of all Virginians.
+These 11 planks were proposed as legislation in a multi-year effort to shift power from the government back to its rightful owners — the people.
 As you can see, some planks have already been passed, while others require increased grassroots support of people across Virginia — you, your family, and your friends and neighbors – to ensure our state legislators pass them into law.

 .